Fencing at the 1924 Summer Olympics – Men's sabre: Final

-Hungarian judge György Kovács ruled that the three Italian teammates of Oreste Puliti had thrown their matches to Puliti.
-Puliti responded by threatening Kovács, resulting in his disqualification.
-The other Italians then withdrew in protest, leaving only eight of the scheduled 12 finalists.
+After Hungarian judge György Kovács ruled that the three Italian teammates of Oreste Puliti had thrown their matches to Puliti, Puliti became enraged, and in response he assaulted Kovács or threatened to do so, resulting in his ejection from the competition.
+The other Italians then immediately withdrew in protest, thus leaving only eight of the scheduled 12 finalists to compete.

 There were three separate tie-breaker barrages used, involving seven of the eight fencers: a sixth/seventh place match, a fourth/fifth place match, and a three-way match to determine the medals.